 - Chop green onions, then toss together the sliced zucchini, sliced or chopped basil, sliced green onions, dried thyme, garlic powder, and 1/2 cup (or more) of each type of cheese.

 - Then sprinkle the remaining grated mozzarella or pizza cheese (and a little more Parmesan if desired) and bake 10-15 minutes longer, or until the cheese is nicely melted and slightly browned.

-My Zucchini Recipe Collections to Help You Use That Zucchini:
+Zucchini Recipes to Help You Use That Zucchini:

 The Top Ten Low-Carb Zucchini Recipes